tekknolagi/tekknolagi.github.com/_posts/2025-07-02-class-distribution.md

 layout: post
 ---

-One unassuming week of September 2022, Google Deepmind dropped a fully-fledged [CPython JIT called S6](https://github.com/google-deepmind/s6) squashed to one commit.
+One unassuming week of September 2022, Google DeepMind dropped a fully-fledged [CPython JIT called S6](https://github.com/google-deepmind/s6) squashed to one commit.
 I had heard nothing of its development even though I was working on [Cinder](https://github.com/facebookincubator/cinder) at the time and generally